 Sponsor spouse and family for Dubai residence visa

 This information applies to other first degree family members also - but bring birth certificates for children.
-To sponsor step-children, you'll need permission from the biological or legal father / guardian.
+To sponsor step-children, you'll need permission from the biological or legal father, or male guardian.
 Sponsoring mother, father, sister, brother is not guaranteed, it's at the discretion of the immigration department, you'll need AED 5,000 deposit for each parent or sibling, and residence visa is limited to one year at a time.

 Women sponsoring husbands and other family members update